MirCore/EmojiHeroVR/README.md

 - [FER-Microservice](https://github.com/affective-reality-group/facial-expression-recognition-microservice): This microservice provides an HTTP API for Facial Expression Recognition and is essential for the project's functionality.

-- [Oculus Integration (OVR) Plugin](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022): Required for the `Oculus-Face-Expression` branch.
-Please follow the provided link for installation instructions.
+- (Optional) [Meta XR Core SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-core-sdk-269169): Required for FaceExpression tracking with the Quest Pro.

 ## Credits

 All emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)